 - The duration of the paper would be one hour (60 Minutes).

-- This paper has been introduced to assess the writing skills of the candidates which is necessary in Government jobs.
+- This paper has been introduced to assess the writing skills of the candidates which are necessary for Government jobs.

 - The Paper would comprise writing of an Essay/ Passage of 250 words and Letter /Application Writing of approximately 150 words.

 - The qualifying marks in Tier-III would be 33 per cent.
 The paper will have to be written either in Hindi or in English.
-Part paper written in Hindi and Part in English will not be evaluated.
+The part paper written in Hindi and Part in English will not be evaluated.
 The questions in this paper would be of 10+2 standard.

 Tier-IV of the Examination would continue to be the Data Entry Skill Test (DEST) /Computer Proficiency Test (CPT) which would be of a qualifying nature.